FAQ

 It should be noted that time to supervise research students should be excluded from the estimate of academic time.

-In order to ensure confidentiality relating to salary information of members of established academic staff, the University has elected to use averaged rates for four categories of staff: Professors, Readers, Senior Lecturers and Lecturers.
+In order to ensure confidentiality relating to the salary information of members of established academic staff, the University has elected to use averaged rates for four categories of staff: Professors, Readers, Senior Lecturers, and Lecturers.
 The rates to be used for established staff are available on the fEC website.
 The figures will be updated on an annual basis.

 Other members of staff working on the project, such as research assistants and technicians, should be costed using actual salary scales.
 Spreadsheets showing these scales are available.

-SALARY INFLATION - Salary inflation should be included, subject to the terms of the grant scheme or contract funding the project.
+Salary inflation - Salary inflation should be included, subject to the terms of the grant scheme or contract funding the project.
 Generally, include salary inflation for industrially-funded and other price-negotiable projects and exclude it for Research Councils.
 Individual charities vary in their funding terms, so please consult Research & Knowledge Exchange Services if you are in doubt.

-In general, non-staff costs should be treated in the same manner as before the introduction of fEC and will be determined by the guidelines of the funder.
 If you are applying to a Research Council, for example, simply include the cost, over the period of the project, at current value.
 The Research Council will add an element of inflation when it makes the award.
 Unless specified by the funder, an annual allowance for inflation should be added to non-staff costs.
 An annual allowance for inflation of 2.5% is recommended.

 Research Councils are funding research studentship stipend and fees at 100%.
 Project studentships should be included in project costings on this basis.